Dry Eye Treatment in Portland OR

 You can get fish oil in your diet, and most of us do here in Portland.
 Fatty fish are full of the stuff: salmon, halibut, striped sea bass, albacore tuna, and catfish are all good sources.
 As a supplement, research studies on fish oil have advocated 180 milligrams of EHA and 120 milligrams of DHA taken twice daily.
 Higher doses of fish oil supplements have been shown to have some harmful side effects, so don’t overdo it.

-It’s a good idea to first talk with the team the The Eye Clinic about your dry eye and taking fish oil supplements.
+It’s a good idea to first talk with the team at The Eye Clinic about your dry eye and taking fish oil supplements.